United States Federal Protective Service: Training

 The FPS Canine Training Academy is located in San Antonio, Texas, and is conducted in partnership with the Transportation Security Administration Canine Detection Training Center.
 Each handler and respective canine attends the mandatory 12-week EDD Handler Training Course.
 The handlers and their canine partners graduate from the course as a team.

-The EDD Teams are on call 24 hours a day and serve a crucial role as part of a greater network of first responders in a growing national network of federal task force officers.
+On call 24 hours a day, EDD teams serve a crucial role as part of a greater network of first responders and federal task force officers.

-Hazardous Response Program
+WMD/CBRNE Program

-The FPS Hazardous Response Program (HRP) was created to support the mission of FPS in response to credible chemical, biological, radiological and nuclear (CBRNE) threats or incidents.
+The FPS Weapons of Mass Destruction/CBRNE Response program was created to support the mission of FPS in response to credible chemical, biological, radiological and nuclear (CBRNE) threats or incidents.

-HRP includes initial investigations of suspicious or threatening CBRNE incidents; completion of CBRNE threat assessments; confirmations of unauthorized presence of CBRNE agents and materials; and the conduction of emergency operations.
-HRP also provides: evacuation support during CBRNE incidents and some training assistance.
+Each DHS region is protected by a WMD/CBRNE Coordinator and several CBRNE Technicians.
+These individuals are trained and certified to at least the NFPA Hazardous Materials Technician level.
+Their duties include investigations of suspicious or threatening CBRNE incidents; completion of CBRNE threat assessments; confirmations of unauthorized presence of CBRNE agents and materials; and the conduction of emergency operations.
+WMD/CBRNE also provides: evacuation support during CBRNE incidents and some training assistance.
 The program is compliant with OSHA and NFPA guidance and regulations.
-The HRP consists of five main elements: Awareness, Prevention, Preparedness, Response, and Recovery.
+CBRNE personnel are often called to assist with other agencies at the state and local level and are a vital part of DHS’ counterterrorism mission.